MagHammond91/project_sql/README.md

 ```
 ### Here is the breakdown of the most demanded skills for the top 10 highest paying data scientist jobs in 2023

-- **Python** is the most sought after skill and it is leading with a count of 5
+- **Python** is the most sought-after skill and it is leading with a count of 5
 - **SQL** is the second in line with a bold count of 4
 - **Java** is also sought after with a count of 3.